bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 - `IMAGE_TAG`: Tag for the image.
 Defaults to a timestamp captured when the command is run (i.e. 1603447837).

 ### Deploy the Service using Templates
-This will deploy a postgres database and the kas-fleet-manager to a namespace in an OpenShift cluster.
+This will deploy a postgres database and the fleet-manager to a namespace in an OpenShift cluster.

 ```
 # Deploy the service